-After a stint at Yu?u, chef Yoshikazu Tanaka and his wife Sachi have set up their own, more casual eatery in Hawthorn.
+Chef Yoshikazu Tanaka and his wife Sachi run this casual eatery.
 Tana Cafe brings Japanese-influenced cafe food to Hawthorn – which is a luckier community for it.

 The menu includes some standard fare like bircher muesli and toast options for breakfast, but also a number of distinctly Japanese dishes, such as the veggie burger – slices of boiled egg, a potato patty, pastel green avocado mayo, cheese and vegetable trimmings all in a crispy bun.
 There’s Japanese-style potato salad, tamago (egg) sandwiches, and lunch box specials, which, alongside plenty of other savoury treats, comes with homemade miso soup.